asdeenner7ec/notes/README.md

 Second, planning ahead is crucial.
 Make sure you have a plan in place for your projects, including deadlines and milestones.
 Planning ahead will also help to avoid last-minute panic and stress.
 You can use tools like Trello, Asana, or Microsoft Planner to help with project management and organization.
  - 来自NLP

+# 2023-12-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
+Using a planning tool like Trello or Asana can help keep you organized and on track.
+Planning ahead will also help prevent last-minute panic and stress, as you will know exactly what needs to happen and when.
+ （108个字符）